apexapaudel484/Event-recommendation/README.md

+In all the files data is read,cleaned,visualized and required dataset with required field is created to work with.

 **Content_based:**
 A recommendation system introduced to recommend the events to the user according to the similarity of the content they choose to view(i.e content based recommendation system).
 All the data like title , date , location , description are combined in a tag where we perform stemming using natural language processing then the similarity with each event is calcualted (cosine distance) and recommend 5 most similar events.
 The dataset used here contains data of events happening in USA extracted from eventribe website using Webscrapping.